Saludos Amigos

 Saludos Amigos (Spanish for "Greetings, Friends") is a 1942 American live-action/animated anthology film produced by Walt Disney and released by RKO Radio Pictures.
-Set in Latin America, it is made up of four different segments; Donald Duck stars in two of them and Goofy stars in one.
+Set in Latin America, the featurette is made up of four different segments; Donald Duck stars in two of them and Goofy stars in one.
 It also features the first appearance of José Carioca, the malandro Brazilian parrot.
 Saludos Amigos premiered in Rio de Janeiro on August 24, 1942.
 It was released in the United States on February 19, 1943.

 The film was a success, helping launch the international popularity of Donald Duck and leading Disney to produce The Three Caballeros (1944), another government-funded film aimed at Latin American goodwill.